Skip to main content

 Basic operations

-When you build a neural network model, you need to define what computations happen at each step: multiplying inputs by weights, applying activation functions, computing loss, and so on.
+When you build a neural network model, you define the computations at each step: multiplying inputs by weights, applying activation functions, reducing across batch dimensions.
 Operations are the functions that perform these computations on tensors.

-MAX provides multiple ways to call operations on tensors:
+MAX provides three ways to call operations on tensors:

 • Python operators: Use standard operators like +, -, *, /, @, and ** for common arithmetic and linear algebra operations.

-• Functional API: Call operations from max.functional that take your tensor as input, such as relu(x) or concat([a, b]).
-Use these for activation functions, multi-tensor operations, or explicit graph construction.
+• Functional API: Call operations from max.experimental.functional that take tensors as input, such as F.relu(x) or F.concat([a, b]).

 Perform arithmetic operations

-You can use standard Python operators for basic arithmetic on tensors.
-The +, -, *, and / operators perform element-wise operations on tensors:
+The +, -, *, and / operators perform element-wise operations on tensors of matching shapes.
+The following example adds and multiplies two 1-D tensors:

 addition = a + b